-194. Use of Direct Well Pressure.
+194. Use of direct well pressure.

-Direct well pressure shall not be used other than for the operation of gas operated valves or regulators, chemical injection pumps, pressure testing of wireline blowout preventers and lubricators, to aid in unloading fluid to restore production from an adjacent well, equalizing the pressure differential across a subsurface safety device or such other purposes as may be approved in writing by the Director.
+Direct well pressure shall not be used other than for the operation of gas operated valves or regulators, chemical injection pumps, pressure testing of wireline blowout preventers and lubricators, to aid in unloading fluid to restore production from an adjacent well, equalizing the pressure differenctial across a subsurface safety device or such other purposes as may be approved in writing by the Director.

-195. Tanks and Storage.
+195. Tanks and storage.

-- (1) Oil shall not be stored in unprotected earthen sumps except as an emergency measure. - (2) All permanent tanks for petroleum liquids, or batteries of tanks, shall be designed and constructed in accordance with the applicable API Standard for design and construction, and PNGS 1503, the Flammable and Combustible Liquids Code for installation, or such other Standards or Codes or Specifications as the Director may from time to time approve in writing. - (3) An oil storage tank shall not be placed within 50m of any well or building, unless otherwise approved by the Director. - (4) An oil storage tank of a capacity greater than 1,000 barrels shall be surrounded by a bund wall capable of holding 150% of the capacity of the tank.
+(1) Oil shall not be stored in unprotected earthen stumps except as an emergency measure.

+(2) All permanent tanks for petroleum liquids, or batteries of tanks, shall be designed constructed in accordance with the applicable A.P.I.
+Standard for design and construction, and PNGS 1503, the Flammable and Combustible Liquids Code for installation, or such other Standards or Codes or Specifications as the Director may from time to time approve in writing.

+(3) An oil storage tank shall not be placed within 50m of any well or building, unless otherwise approved by the Director.

+(4) An oil storage tank of a capacity greater than 1000 barrels shall be surrounded by a bund wall capable of holding 150% of the capacity of the tank.

-196. Tank Battery Control Valves.
+196. Tank battery control valves.

-All field tank battery installations shall be so arranged and provided with control valves as to permit the ready shut off of oil or gas in the event of fire.
+All field tank battery installation shall be so arranged and provided with control valves as to permit the ready shut off of oil or gas in the event of fire.

-197. Entering Tanks or Other Production Vessels.
+197. Entering tanks or other production vessels.

-- (1) A tank or other closed vessel shall not be entered by any person until the tank or vessel has been declared free of hazardous substances by an authorized person and the vessel shall have sufficient oxygen present to sustain human life. - (2) All lines leading to a tank or vessel referred to in Subsection (1) shall be depressured and either disconnected or isolated prior to the entry of any person. - (3) Where in an emergency it is necessary for a tank or vessel which previously contained flammable or toxic substances to be entered by a person, such person shall-
+(1) A tank or other closed vessel shall not be entered by any person until the tank or vessel has been declared free of hazardous substances by an authorized person and the vessel shall have sufficient oxygen present to sustain human life.

+(2) All lines leading to a tank or vessel referred to in Subsection (1) shall be depressured and either disconnected or isolated prior to the entry of any person.

+(3) Where in any emergency it is necessary for a tank or vessel which previously contained flammable or toxic substances to be entered by a person, such person shall -